-Do you ever get the sinking feeling that you’ve forgotten to do something?
-Like thinking that you left the oven on at home, or wondering whether you really did lock your front door…
+Have you ever experienced that sinking feeling that you’ve forgotten to do something really important?
+Like perhaps you left your oven on or forgot to lock your front door…

-Don’t worry; I’m sure you locked your door this morning, but did you remember to track your brand’s perception this month?
-This is one thing that a lot of brand managers forget about, which can lead to quite a few problems.
-After all, if you’re not tracking this then how can you be sure that your audience views your brand in the way you want them to?
+To be fair, brand perception is something a lot of brand managers forget about — but, it can lead to quite a few problems.
+After all, if you’re not tracking brand perception, how can you be sure that your target audiences are viewing your brand the way you want them to?

 What Exactly Is Brand Perception?